For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Powered by our not-for-profit foundation, TreadRight

 Don’t let the glass and steel skyscrapers deceive you.
 At its heart, Frankfurt’s high-powered business hub communes with a warm medieval centre where half-timbered buildings and tiny taverns line cobbled lanes and the aroma of apple cider lingers around every turn.
 Here ‘Mainhattan’ meets medieval charm.
-After checking in, your Travel Director will lead an orientation tour around the city’s dynamic financial centre and medieval Römerberg.
-See the Römer, which has served as Frankfurt’s city hall since the 15th century and admire the neo-medieval architecture that has been lovingly restored after World War II.
+This afternoon, your Travel Director will lead an orientation tour around the city’s dynamic financial centre and medieval Römerberg.
+See the Römer, which has served as Frankfurt’s city hall since the 15th century and admire the architecture that has been lovingly restored after World War II.

-Leaving the high-rises behind, you’ll journey across the northern plains of Germany to the dynamic and energetic capital that is Berlin.
+Leaving the high-rises behind, you’ll journey across the North German Plain to the dynamic and energetic capital that is Berlin.
 This bold capital wears its grittiness for all to see – edgy street art adorns the city’s ever-evolving façades and street food markets reveal a cosmopolitan line-up of cultures and cuisines that make Berlin an exhilaratingly diverse city to explore.
-You’ll have time to explore this UNESCO 'City of Design' your way or consider joining an Optional Experience with good food, wine, beer and music followed by a Berlin-by-night tour of the illuminated capital
+Consider this evening to join an Optional Experience with good food, wine, beer and music followed by a twilight tour of some of Berlin's beautiful illuminations.

 There's never a dull moment in Berlin.
-This city has endured more over the past century than most and yet you can almost feel its characteristic philosophy of ‘let the good times roll'.
-Kickstart your Berlin adventure this morning with your Local Specialist, who will bring the city’s history to life as you see the Reichstag building, German State Opera House, the Tiergarten, Unter den Linden and Brandenburg Gate, the iconic 18th-century military monument.
+This city has endured more over the past century than most and yet you can almost feel its characteristic philosophy of ‘let the good times roll' as you see the many iconic sites on Unter den Linden.
 Spend the rest of the day exploring the city your way or join an Optional Experience to uncover the secrets of the city's World War II and Cold War past.
 You could even choose to venture beyond the city for a dinner of German specialties in the countryside.

 Close the curtain on your spirited encounter with Berlin and head east into Poland.
 Stop first in Poznań, one of the oldest cities in Poland and birthplace of the Polish nation.
 View its colourful market square and town hall where a curious battle between two iron goats to mark noon has taken centre stage above its clock for over five centuries.
 Then head to Poland’s modern metropolis of Warsaw which has risen with all the invigorating spirit of a phoenix after a recent tragic past.